 The European Commission has launched the Trusted List Browser to enable anyone to browse Europe's Trusted Lists and look for available trust services in the EU.
 The Trusted List Browser is a mobile-friendly web application which complements the Trusted List (TL) Manager and DSS.

 Could Trusted Lists be used in connection with web browsers?

 Under the eIDAS Regulation, there is no obligation for browser vendors to recognise, integrate or make use of the Trusted Lists in their products.
-Nonetheless, given the role of eIDAS and Trusted Lists in unleashing the potential of the Digital Single Market, there certainly is a very high expectation that Trusted Lists will be used in/rely upon existing browsers to ensure that trust in digital transactions are verified to the benefits of the EU citizens and businesses.
+Nonetheless, given the role of the eIDAS Regulation and Trusted Lists in unleashing the potential of the Digital Single Market, there certainly is a very high expectation that Trusted Lists will be used in/relied upon by existing browsers to ensure that trust in digital transactions are verified to the benefits of the EU citizens and businesses.

 Given the constitutive value of Trusted Lists as a legal anchor for trustworthy transactions, any erroneous, misleading or imprecise communications regarding the result of a certificate validation may lead to liability.